Learn about top state-approved CNA programs in San Diego, what topics classes cover, and how to gain certification in California.

 Earnings Outlook: How Much Does a CNA Make in San Diego?

-As the table below demonstrates, certified nursing assistants working in San Diego make substantially more than the median earnings for both the state as well as nationwide.
-They also make more than CNAs living in any other metropolitan area of California.
+As the table below demonstrates, certified nursing assistants working in San Diego make substantially more than then the national median.
+They also make more than CNAs living in many other areas of California, especially smaller cities.

 When reviewing your earning potential, consider the cost of living in San Diego.
 CNAs may earn more in the city, but they also pay higher rates for things like rent, parking, and food than CNAs living in a rural area of California.
 Review the table carefully to see what your income could look like after earning certification.